-In addition to the risk priorities, a.s.r.
-Life also identified emerging risks.
-Emerging risks are defined by a.s.r. as new or existing risks with a potentially major impact, where the level of risk is hard to define.
+Emerging risks are part of a.s.r. life's risk priorities.
+Emerging risks are defined by a.s.r. life as new or existing risks with a potentially major impact, where the level of risk is hard to define.
+Below, the identified emerging risks (longevity risk, deglobalisation, cyber risk and quantum computing and loss of biodiversity) are described in more detail.